Protection for tenants

 The Coronavirus (Scotland) Act 2020 is an emergency law to protect renters in Scotland during coronavirus.

 The law protects tenants from eviction action for up to 6 months, where a landlord issues a notice on or after 7 April 2020.

 This law temporarily extends the amount of notice landlords must give when ending a tenancy.
-In most cases landlords will now need to give tenants 6 months' notice, unless they're ending a tenancy for certain reasons.
-This includes antisocial and criminal behaviour or where the landlord or their family need to move into the property.
+In most cases landlords will now need to give tenants 6 months' notice, unless they're ending a tenancy for certain reasons, such as:

-Ministers are allowed extend the temporary period these changes are in place, if that is needed.
+Ministers can extend the temporary period these changes are in place, if that is needed.